“WHEN I GET A LITTLE MONEY

 I BUY BOOKS

 I BUY FOOD AND CLOTHES”

-As I was reading a friend’s social media newsfeed earlier today I came across a blog post she recommended about decluttering.
-Okay, fine.
-What struck me about this post was that it was about decluttering the bookshelf.
-Uh, not so fine.
+As I was reading a friend’s social media newsfeed earlier today I came across a blog post she recommended about decluttering (which I am all about).
+What struck me about this post was that it was about decluttering the bookshelf, therefore the most challenging area in my home.
 I am a minimalist by nature.
 I was raised by hippies in a pretty nomadic if not downright gypsy lifestyle for the entirety of my first two decades on this planet.
 So I keep it pretty lean and clean around my house at all times.
 It is not only a time-saver and, obviously, money-saver, but it keeps my head-space in order; just the way I like it.
 But, get rid of books?
-Wha?
+What?
+Ouch.

 Yeah, about that.
 I just finished, well, to be honest, nearly finished cleaning my latest purchases from our local book fair, an annual event that raises money for the symphony (close to my heart, but not as close as the living books (translation: ideas) I rescue from a lifetime in the text trade, or worse- the landfill).

 I dream of one day leaving a legacy of Worthy Books, a library full of high quality, rare and out of print vintage children’s literature (just the good stuff) for the next generation.

 I also fantasize about downsizing to a Shipping Container dwelling at some point in the future.